jpedro/jpedro.github.io/bash-dispatch.md

 it will send `me now` as the arguments to it.

-In case `cmd.help` doesn't exist, it calls the function name inside the `DEFAULT` variable.
+In case `cmd.help` doesn't exist, it calls the function name inside the `fallback` variable.

-The existence of a `PREFIX` means other functions will not be searched in the lookup process.
+The existence of a `prefix` means other functions will not be searched in the lookup process.
 It's a guard.